 Is Coconut Low FODMAP?
 Milk, Cream, Flour, and Flesh

-Coconut is low FODMAP in small serves and high FODMAP in larger ones.
-The form matters too.
+Coconut is low FODMAP in small serves and high FODMAP in larger ones, and the form matters.
 Coconut oil is always fine.
 Canned coconut milk is low at 1/4 cup and high at 1 cup.
 Coconut flesh, flour, water, and cream each have their own serve.
 The common thread is sorbitol at larger portions.

 Coconut is a serving-size food, like avocado, where the same ingredient can sit under or over the threshold depending on how you use it.